- Group Training

 - Meet Instructor

-The Friends For the Dearborn Animal Shelter uses positive reinforcement pet-training methods for puppies and dogs, as well as advanced American Kennel Club’s Canine Good Citizen (CGC) test prep.
+The Friends for Animals of Metro Detroit uses positive reinforcement pet-training methods for puppies and dogs, as well as advanced American Kennel Club’s Canine Good Citizen (CGC) test prep.
 The instruction teaches loving training, which results in a happier and safer pet — making the whole family happier.
 Classes include written instructional handouts and homework “assignments” for potty-training, crate training, sit, down, stay, come, leave it and much more…

 Linda Thomas, 313-943-2697 or email@example.com.